 Yes.
 The radiologic technology program qualifies for financial aid.
 More information can be found at www.fafsa.ed.gov or you contact an SC4 financial aid officer at (810) 989-5530.

-Will there by an application fee for applying to allied health programs in the future?
+Is there by an application fee for applying to allied health programs?

-If I took BIO-171 greater than five years ago, can I still use it for a prerequisite?
+If I took BIO-271 more than five years ago, can I still use it for a prerequisite?

-Mandatory Information Sessions (The sign in sheet at the session will provide documentation).
+Yes, Mandatory Information Session dates are posted on this website.
+(The sign in sheet at the session will provide documentation).

-Two-hour job shadow at a hospital radiology department at a hospital or imaging center.
+One two-hour job shadow must be completed at a hospital radiology department or imaging center.
 Click here to download the documentation sheet.
-It must be done before the application deadline (Feb.
+Both must be done before the application deadline (Feb.
 15).
 It is important to get it done early.
 Limited number of appointment times are available at hospitals.
 It is suggested to contact Human Resource Departments at your local hospitals.

 How can I make sure my application packet is complete when I apply?

 Make sure you have completed the prerequisites before Feb.
 15 deadline.
 Make sure you have at least a 2.0 in prerequisites and an overall grade point average of at least 2.8.
 It is important to realize there are two applications that need to be completed (Allied Health and Radiologic Technology Program).
 A high school transcript is required.
 SC4 only keeps high school transcripts for one year.
 If the high school is submitting a high school transcript electronically, please alert the SC4 Enrollment Services Office.
 Make sure you include a cover letter.
 Make sure you submit your application packet before scheduling your HESI entrance exam.
 Make sure you have your two-hour job shadow done by Feb.
 15. Your application packet is required to be mailed in (see the radiologic technology application instructions).
 Dropping it off somewhere at the college could cause it to be lost.